-The boundary for a Proving Test, carried out by the CDCA in conjunction with the MOA, is shown in Fig. 1 as a thick solid line – Box B.
+[101-B]The boundary for a Proving Test, carried out by the CDCA in conjunction with the CVA MOA, is shown in Fig. 1 as a thick solid line – Box B.

+[101-B]The boundary for a CEEC, carried out by the CDCA, in conjunction with the Registrant, is shown in Fig. 1 as both the thick solid line (i.e. Box B) and the dotted line (i.e. Box A), and shall include any independent metering equipment (i.e. non-Settlement) used by the Registrant to carry out a data comparison between the metered data recorded for Settlement against either independent metering equipment or, where not practically possible, the Registrant can compare the HH readings provided by the CDCA against the expected demand or generation based on Plant rated capacity and operational load at the time.

-This procedure describes the process for determining the requirements for carrying out such Proving Tests or other agreed checks on CVA Metering Systems.
-This procedure also describes the activities involved in carrying out Proving Tests, and any additional checks that may be required either at the same time as, or in place of, a Proving Test.
+[101-B]This procedure describes the process for determining the requirements for carrying out such Proving Tests, CEECs or other agreed checks on CVA Metering Systems.
+This procedure also describes the activities involved in carrying out Proving Tests, CEECs, and any additional checks that may be required either at the same time as, or in place of, a Proving Test.

-NOTE: MOAs and CDCA should ensure that all recorded readings associated with commissioning and Proving Tests, in accordance with this procedure, are defined in MWh.
+[101-B]NOTE: CVA MOAs and CDCA should ensure that all recorded readings associated with commissioning and Proving Tests, in accordance with this procedure, are defined in MWh.

+CDCA and Registrants should ensure that all recorded readings associated with CEECs, in accordance with this procedure, are defined in MWh or Mvarh.

-Proving Tests or other agreed checks must use the MTD submitted to the CDCA by the Registrant or MOA in accordance with BSCP20, either via form BSCP20/4.3 ‘Registration of Meter Technical Details’ or the CDCA-I003 ‘Meter Technical Details’.
-The MOA and CDCA shall not use MTD which are provided by any other method as the basis for a Proving Test or other agreed check.
+[101-B]Proving Tests, CEECs or other agreed checks must use the MTD submitted to the CDCA by the Registrant or CVA MOA in accordance with BSCP20, either via form BSCP20/4.3 ‘Registration of Meter Technical Details’ or the CDCA-I003 ‘Meter Technical Details’.
+The CVA MOA and CDCA shall not use MTD which are provided by any other method as the basis for a Proving Test, CEEC or other agreed check.

-1.1.1 This procedure covers situations where the Registrant or MOA is proposing to:
+[101-B]1.1.1 This procedure covers situations where the Registrant or CVA MOA is proposing to:

-(a) Install new, or additions to, existing Metering Systems;
+(a) Install new, or additions to existing, CVA Metering Systems;

 (b) Remove and / or replace Meters and / or Outstations;

-(c) Reprogram Meters and / or Outstations; and
+(c) Reprogram Meters and / or Outstations

+(d) Replace, repair or modify any part of the Metering Equipment associated with a CVA Metering System; and

-(d) Change the registration of a Metering System from a Supplier Metering Registration Service (SMRS) to the Central Metering Registration Service (CMRS), i.e. a SVA Metering System becomes a CVA Metering System.
+(e) Change the registration of a Metering System from a Supplier Metering Registration Service (SMRS) to the Central Metering Registration Service (CMRS), i.e. a SVA Metering System becomes a CVA Metering System.

+This procedure also covers situations where a third party (other than the Registrant or the CVA MOA), for example, the Equipment Owner is proposing to:

+(f) Replace, repair or modify any part of the Metering Equipment associated with a CVA Metering System.

-Some scenarios will not require a Proving Test to be carried out.
-Simple comparison checks may be adequate in some circumstances by agreement between the MOA and the CDCA using other relevant metered data from the Metering System collected by the CDCA.
+[101-B]Some scenarios will not require a Proving Test to be carried out.
+Simple comparison checks may be adequate in some circumstances by agreement between the CVA MOA and the CDCA using other relevant metered data from the CVA Metering System collected by the CDCA.
 Where comparison checks are deemed acceptable the evaluation must take into account the overall integrity of Settlement.
 These comparison checks will largely be dependent on the degree of duplication within each Metering System.